 Nicholas Argento, MD FACE

-Dr Argento attended Georgetown University and graduated Magna Cum Laude with a BS in Biology, then the University of Maryland School of Medicine and graduated Cum Laude.
+Nicholas B. Argento MD FACE attended Georgetown University and graduated Magna Cum Laude with a BS in Biology, then the University Of Maryland School Of Medicine and graduated Cum Laude.
 He completed his residency in Internal Medicine and fellowship in Diabetes, Endocrine and Metabolism at the University of Maryland Medical System.
-He joined Maryland Endocrine full time in 1991.
-He has been the Medical Advisor to the diabetes program at Howard County General Hospital since 1995, and gives talks regularly to medical and patient audiences on diabetes.
+He joined Maryland Endocrine full time in 1991 and now serves as the diabetes technology director.
 He has a strong interest in type 1 diabetes (T1D), and has extensive experience in utilizing insulin pumps and continuous glucose monitoring (CGM) to help patients safely achieve better blood glucose control.
-He has 4 publications in medical journals on different aspects of CGM use, and was co-author or contributor to multiple chapters in the 2013 American Diabetes Association book, Putting Your Patient On The Pump, 2nd edition.
-He has presented clinical research multiple times at the American Diabetes Association Scientific Sessions and other medical meetings, and has spoken to local, national, and international audiences on insulin pumps and the clinical application of CGM technology.
-He is very active on and lends medical support to and has written numerous articles for the T1DExchange website myglu.org, a website dedicated to outreach, research and engagement of and for the T1D community.
+He has multiple publications in medical journals on different aspects of CGM use, and was co-author or contributor to multiple chapters in the 2013 American Diabetes Association book, Putting Your Patient on the Pump, 2nd edition and is first author on the 3rd edition, currently in press.
+He has presented clinical research at the American Diabetes Association Scientific Sessions and other medical meetings, and has spoken to local, national, and international audiences on insulin pumps and the clinical application of CGM technology.
+He is proud to be a fellow in the American College Endocrinology and is board certified in Diabetes Endocrinology and Metabolism.